Finistere/antidote/README.rst

         my_service = providers.Singleton(MyService)

 This implies that you have one more file to maintain.
-And with a lot of dependency management you start managing either one big container or multiple ones.
+And with a lot of dependencies you start managing either one big container or multiple ones.

 However this one big advantage compared to most other dependency injection libraries: it's easy to understand how dependencies are wired together, making it a lot more maintainable than most libraries.
-It is especially when declaring factories.
+It is especially visible when declaring factories.
 With dependency_injector_ you would do something like that:

 .. code-block:: python